-(c) Please indicate the following periods that are recommended for inclusion in the environmental authorisation:
+Please indicate the following periods that are recommended for inclusion in the environmental authorisation: 101

 (i) the period within which commencement must occur, Construction is expected to take a period of 4 months.
-Commencement must begin within 5 years from the granting of the EA. (ii) the period for which the environmental authorisation should be granted and the date by which the activity must have been concluded, where the environmental authorisation does not Construction is expected to take a period of 4 months. include operational aspects; The EA should be valid for 5 years. (iii) the period that should be granted for the non-operational aspects of the environmental authorisation; and The EA should be valid for 5 years. (iv) the period that should be granted for the operational aspects of the environmental authorisation.
-N/A. No operational aspects.
+Commencement must begin within 5 years from the granting of the EA. (ii) the period for which the environmental authorisation should be granted and the date by which the activity must have been concluded, where the environmental authorisation does not include operational aspects; Construction is expected to take a period of 4 months.
+The EA should be valid for 5 years. (iii) the period that should be granted for the non-operational aspects of the environmental authorisation; and The EA should be valid for 5 years. (i∨) the period that should be granted for the operational aspects of the environmental authorisation.
+Approximately 30 years